Help with the rising costs of living

 Anyone in financial difficulty can access money and debt guidance for free via Money Helper UK: moneyhelper.org.uk.

-Household Support Fund - Re-opened October 2023
+Household Support Fund - (currently closed to applications)

 Does your household need extra financial support?
 If you're finding it difficult to keep warm, buy enough food or pay essential bills, you may be able to get extra help.
-A further round of Household Support Fund grants is now open.

 Lewes District Council 'safety net' fund